Rapidisimo/ftl/src/recipes/tostadas.md

 ### Assemble the Tostada/Enchilada!

-1. Group your toppings and grab a fried tortilla
+1. Group your toppings and grab a fried tortilla.
-2. For the first layer add around 1 massive teaspoon (maybe 1 Tbsp.) of the refried beans and spread it enough to cover the tortilla.
+2. For the first layer add around 1 massive teaspoon (around 1 Tbsp) of the refried beans and spread it enough to cover the tortilla.
-3. Next a very generous tablespoon of the ground beef.
+3. Next, a very generous tablespoon of the ground beef.
 Spread it evenly.
-4. Next a generous teaspoon of mashed avocado.
+4. Next, a generous teaspoon of mashed avocado.
-5. Add Shredded Lettuce on top
+5. Add the shredded lettuce on top.
-6. 1-2 Slices of hard boiled egg
+6. Add 1-2 slices of the hard boiled egg.
 7. A teaspoon or two of diced tomatoes.
-8. Finally a generous amount of shredded/crumbled cheese.
+8. Finally, top with a generous amount of shredded/crumbled cheese.
-9. That's it!
-Feel free to Remix the steps.
+That's it!
+Feel free to assemble it any way you like, have fun with it and enjoy!